KristineGudmundsen/CodeWords/SKO/Week_09/README.md

   plane(200,150);
   pop();
 ```

-I looped the planes() manually to see how the planes() on different X and Y positions would look like.
-I also called the text in the draw() function, which meant that the text would draw over each other and look pixelated.
+I used the same z-axis numbers from the nested loop in an 'IF's' statements that would trigger the sounds.
+This didn't work.

 ```javascript
 function mouseWheel() {